If you’re planning to retire early, remember to include health insurance in your financial plan.

 The chart below shows which households qualify for subsidies, in the 48 continental states.

 In Washington State, you can find general information at the Washington Health Benefit Exchange or sign up for a plan at Washington Healthplanfinder.
 The Healthplanfinder site also includes instructions for enrolling in Washington’s Medicaid program—Apple Health.

 You may also enroll in a health plan through an insurance broker, who can help simplify the process and locate the best option for you.
 This will not increase your rates–the insurance carrier pays the broker’s commission.

 Open enrollment for individuals runs from November 1 to January 31.
 Barring certain life events, individuals cannot enroll in or change plans outside this period.
 Enrollment in Apple Health is open year round.

-In recent years, health care premiums have risen by about 8.5 percent a year, and they are likely to continue rising for the foreseeable future.
+In recent years, health care premiums have risen by about 5.8 percent a year.
 Your premiums will also rise with your age (see the first chart above), as will your overall need for health care.
 It’s important to budget for those increasing costs and to incorporate health spending into your financial plan.
 Your Paracle adviser can help you understand your options and how to manage the costs of health care going forward.

-We’d like to thank Emily Leisinger, Benefits Project Manager at AHT Insurance, for her assistance with this article.
+We’d like to thank Jason Vance at Northwest Health Plans, for his assistance with this article.